945 Madison Avenue: Site

 The site was formerly occupied by six 1880s rowhouses like those that surround it; they had been demolished before the museum purchased the property.
 The site was an elegant residential area before World War II; after the war, the area took on new luxury apartments and art dealers, becoming the "gallery center of New York".
-It became an upscale commercial area by the mid 2010s, surrounded by retail shops for global fashion brands, luxury condominiums, and a large Apple Store.
+It became an upscale commercial area by the mid-2010s, surrounded by retail shops for global fashion brands, luxury condominiums, and a large Apple Store.
 The 21st century site changes are partially attributed to development spurred by the Met Breuer's opening in 2016.

-Design
+Architecture

-945 Madison Avenue was designed by Marcel Breuer & Associates – primarily Breuer himself and his partner Hamilton P. Smith.
+945 Madison Avenue was designed for the Whitney Museum of American Art by Marcel Breuer & Associates – primarily Breuer himself and his partner Hamilton P. Smith.
 Michael H. Irving was the consulting architect, and Paul Weidlinger was the structural engineer.
-The work was the most major in New York City for Breuer, and one of the most important of his career.
+The work was the most significant in New York City for Breuer, and one of the most important of his career.
 It was his first museum commission, and his first and only remaining work in Manhattan.
-Breuer was originally a student of the Bauhaus architecture and design school, though later became one of the leading figures in "New Brutalism" or Brutalism.
+Breuer was originally a student of the Bauhaus architecture and design school, though he later became one of the leading figures in "New Brutalism" or Brutalism.

 Sources variously describe the building's architectural style to be Brutalist or part of the larger Modernist movement.
-It has been described as a Brutalist structure due to its top-heavy, massive, uninviting, and bunker-like shape, its primal form, as well as its use of exposed raw concrete.
-Notable statements supporting the building's Brutalist architecture come from Ada Louise Huxtable in 1966 and Phaidon's Atlas of Brutalist Architecture, published in 2018.
-The Metropolitan Museum of Art discouraged the association; saying that Breuer never associated himself with Brutalism, and that the building had a colorful, yet subtle, spectrum of colors, and that it overall was supposed to engage visitors.
-The building's use of concrete was described by Sarah Williams Goldhagen as less of an aesthetic than a position.
-Goldhagen stated that progressive architects at the time had to choose between using steel and glass or reinforced concrete, generally sticking with one or the other.
+It has been associated with Brutalism due to its large top-heavy massing and its use of exposed raw concrete.
+The building's Brutalist features were noted by Ada Louise Huxtable in 1966 and Phaidon's Atlas of Brutalist Architecture, published in 2018.
+When the Metropolitan Museum of Art was a tenant of the building, the museum's curators discouraged the structure's association with Brutalism, saying that Breuer never associated himself with the style, and that contrary to the Brutalist aesthetic, 945 Madison had a colorful, yet subtle, spectrum of colors, and that it overall was supposed to engage visitors.
+The building's use of concrete was described by Sarah Williams Goldhagen as more of an ideological position than an aesthetic; Goldhagen stated that progressive architects at the time had to choose between using steel and glass or reinforced concrete, typically adhering to one design choice or the other.
 Steel and glass began to become associated with commercial buildings and mass production, while concrete gave the impression of monumentality, authenticity, and age.